ericcornelissen/shescape/SECURITY.md

 - Subject: The component being threat modeled.
 - Trusted: Assumed to be non-malicious and uncompromised.
+- Semitrusted: Verified to be non-malicious and uncompromised.
-- Untrusted: Assumed to be untrusted or compromised.
+- Untrusted: Assumed to be malicious or compromised.

 #### Usage